 We're always looking for tips to make the most of our time at the Happiest Place on Earth.
 One of the best ways to save time and get the most of your trip is through the Disneyland FASTPASS Service.
 It's FREE and available to all park guests.

 While it can seem a little confusing at first, once you know how it works, it can mean the difference between a 10-minute wait (or less) and a two-hour wait.
 We like to think of it as one of our many tools for maximizing time at Disneyland and Disney California Adventure!
 With the information provided in this post, you can too.

 The Disneyland FASTPASS Service allows you to skip the lines for some of your favorite attractions in Disneyland and Disney California Adventure Parks.
 Today, we're walking you through all of the ins and outs of the Disneyland FASTPASS Service.
 Let's jump right to it!

 How to Use Disneyland FASTPASS Service

 A number of Disneyland Resort attractions (listed below) offer FASTPASS, which allows you to skip the regular line or reserve a spot at a show.
 To use the Disneyland FASTPASS Service, all you need to do is:

-- If the return time works for you, insert your admission ticket into the FASTPASS machine and you will receive a FASTPASS return time ticket.
+- If the return time works for you, insert your admission ticket into the FASTPASS machine and you will receive a FASTPASS return time reminder ticket.

 So Long, Paper Disneyland FASTPASS Tickets